kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

     # MANDATORY
     service_name = "example-datastore-server-1",

     # The configuration for this service.
-See the 'ServiceConfig' section of 'Starlark Types' from the sidecar for more information.
+See the 'ServiceConfig' section of 'Starlark Types' from the sidebar for more information.
     # MANDATORY
     config = service_config,
 )